 Below is a simple recipe for creating a Support trigger that routes tickets sent through the messaging channel to a specific group based on the problem the customer is experiencing.
-You'll be using information captured through custom ticket fields, which are created in Support and presented to customers in a conversational flow built in Flow Builder, as well as specifying messaging as the incoming ticket channel.
+You'll be using information captured through custom ticket fields, which are created in Support and presented to customers in a conversation bot built in the bot builder, as well as specifying messaging as the incoming ticket channel.

 There are three main steps in this recipe:

 Using these steps, as described below, will send every ticket that meets the following conditions to the billing group, which will then be notified according to your Chat routing rules:

 - Ticket is newly-created, and was submitted through the messaging channel.

 - When asked by the messaging bot, the customer selected billing as the nature of their issue.